emas89/HASHTREND/README.md

 * Tweepy library to access the Twitter API
 * Praw library to access the Reddit API
 * News-api library to access the Google News API
+* An user account to get the API keys and acces to their services

 ## 2. Database
 * PostgreSQL with psycopg2 database adapter because of Heroku deployment